ChainCashLabs/chaincash/README.md

 ## TODO

-* modify note contract to have ability to spend multiple notes in a single transaction.
+* test spending multiple notes in the same transaction
-For that, make action == -1 means redemption, otherwise, action means payment output index
 * note acceptance predicates
 * test payments with change (currently only full note amount being paid is tested only)
 * support few spendings of a note in the same block